Human Capital Strategy

 Developing individual skills and strengthening organizational (management) capabilities

 We believe that leveraging diversity and having workers autonomously take on challenges breeds innovation and maximizes organizational results.
-In our human capital strategy, which aims to achieve this, we focus first on developing the abilities of the individual.
-We define individual abilities as portable skills—foundational skills required regardless of role or position—and technical skills—specialized abilities acquired through work experience—and aim to boost these skills through HR initiatives.
+In our human capital strategy, which aims to achieve this, we focus first on developing the abilities of the individual (portable skills— foundational skills required regardless of role or position— and technical skills—specialized abilities acquired through work experience) and are working to enhance these skills through various initiatives.
+In particular, for younger employees, we will implement systematic rotations to encourage growth through diverse work experiences.

 Human Capital Management

-The corporate image that JSW Group is aiming for is one where “individual self-realization” and “sustainable growth of the organization” mutually circulate, and the individual and organization continue to thrive together.
-To this end, we are developing a human capital strategy that aims to achieve autonomous growth and active participation of diverse individuals and maximizing of organizational performance by linking human resource events of recruitment, deployment, development, evaluation, and compensation to realize sustainable growth and improved corporate value.
-In addition, since a good work environment is essential as a basis for developing strategies, we are promoting measures to increase engagement.
+The corporate image that JSW Group is aiming for is one where "individual self-realization" and "sustainable growth of the organization" mutually circulate, and the individual and organization continue to thrive together.
+To this end, we are linking various human resources initiatives based on business strategies to achieve autonomous growth and active participation of diverse individuals and maximizing of organizational performance, thereby realizing sustainable growth and improved corporate value.

 Based on the results of the engagement survey, we believe that to raise the level of performance for the organization as a whole, it is important to enhance the skills of organizational managers who drive the workplace to achieve strategic goals.